 When Can I Buy Intel 3D Xpoint Memory?

-The short answer?
-2019 at the earliest.
-They claim they’ll be shipping in 2018, but that will be more for more qualifying purposes, considering that Cascade Lake chips aren’t even available till 2019.
-With the XPoint release already having been delayed several times since 2015, and most recently due to (speculated) endurance issues, it’s very possible that widespread adoption could come as late as 2021, so don’t worry about selling off your servers for NVDIMM compatible systems any time soon.
+With the XPoint release already having been delayed several times since 2015, and most recently due to (speculated) endurance issues, it’s very possible that widespread adoption could come as late as 2021.
+So don’t worry about selling off your servers for NVDIMM compatible systems any time soon.

 What Does Storage Class Memory Mean for the Future of Memory Storage?